JaiParakh/JaiParakh/README.md

 ### I am [Jai](https://jaiparakh.tech/), a Fullstack Developer, Blogger, Mentor and Blockchain Developer, currently pursuing Bachelors Degree in Computer Science and Engineering 👨‍🎓.
 I code mostly in Javascript 👨‍💻 and blog about the technologies I use in my projects.
 When I'm not developing and building things, you can find me on Medium reading, writing an article, watching Star Wars 📺, or playing GTA Online/Star Wars Battlefront-2 :video_game: .

 - 🔭 I’m currently working on a subscription manager app ([Subzcribe](https://play.google.com/store/apps/details?id=com.subzcribe)).
-- 🌱 I’m currently learning blockchain development.
+- 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate on Dapps.
 - 🤔 I’m looking for help with IPFS and OrbitDB.
 - 💬 Ask me anything about Node.js and APIs